Relative Unification in Intuitionistic Logic: Towards provability logic of HA: Introduction

 \section{Introduction}

 Silvio Ghilardi \citep{Ghil99,Ghil2000modal} studies unification in propositional logics.
-More precisely, he describes all solutions for $ A(x_1,\ldots,x_n)\lr \top$ within a background logic like intuitionistic logic $\IPC$ or a modal logic containing ${\sf K4}$.
+More precisely, he describes all solutions for $ A(x_1,\ldots,x_n)\lr \top$ with respect to a background logic like intuitionistic logic $\IPC$ or a modal logic containing ${\sf K4}$.
 By a solution we mean a substitution $\theta$ such that $\theta(A \lr \top)$ holds.

 On the other hand, we have a related question for decidability/characterization of admissible rules of $\IPC$.
-A rule $A/B$ is admissible to a logic ${\sf L}$ if ${\sf L}\vdash\theta(A)$ implies ${\sf L}\vdash \theta(B)$ for every substitution $\theta$.
-Despite classical logic, in which every admissible rule is also derivable, the case of modal logic and intuitionistic logic are not trivial.
+A rule $A/B$ \textit{is admissible for a logic} ${\sf L}$ if ${\sf L}\vdash\theta(A)$ implies ${\sf L}\vdash \theta(B)$ for every substitution $\theta$.
+In contrast to the case of classical logic, in which every admissible rule is also derivable, the cases of modal logic and intuitionistic logic are not trivial.
 Probably the first such underivable admissible rule for $\IPC$ is the following \citep{Harrop60}:

-Using the tools and results in \citep{Ghil99}, Rosalie Iemhoff proves the completeness of a base for \textit{all} admissible rules of $\IPC$ \citep{IemhoffT,Iemhoff-admissibility}, which previously conjectured by de Jongh and Visser.
+Using the tools and results in \citep{Ghil99}, Rosalie Iemhoff proves the completeness of a base for \textit{all} admissible rules of $\IPC$ \citep{IemhoffT,Iemhoff-admissibility}, which was previously conjectured by de Jongh and Visser.
 Decidability of admissibility for $\IPC$ was already known \citep{Rybakov_1987,rybakov_1992,Rybakov_Book}.
-There are similar results in some modal logics extending ${\sf K4}$ both for unification \citep{Ghil2000modal} and admissibility \citep{jevrabek2005admissible,iemhoff2009proof}.
+There are similar results for some modal logics extending ${\sf K4}$ both for unification \citep{Ghil2000modal} and admissibility \citep{jevrabek2005admissible,iemhoff2009proof}.